Blossoms Shanghai: Reception

 Blossoms Shanghai was the most streamed television series nationwide when it aired between December 2023 and January 2024 on Tencent Video.
 The series also drew the most advertisements per episode among all dramas on streaming platforms at the time of airing, with an average of 10 advertisements per episode.
 The series also attracted numerous additional product placement ads from Rémy Martin, Estée Lauder, Pepsi, Bausch & Lomb, KFC, as well as tailor-made Giorgio Armani suits for actor Hu Ge, the brand's global ambassador.

-Blossoms Shanghai sparked a feeling of nostalgia for many, bringing back memories of the 1990s, and the general mood of positivity and optimism in the early days of market reform.
+Blossoms Shanghai sparked a feeling of nostalgia for many, bringing back memories of the 1990s, and the general mood of positivity and optimism in the early days of the reform and opening up.
 The series has also sparked the trend of Shanghainese of Wu Chinese, a dialect in decline since the push for Standard Mandarin in the 1950s.

 Huanghe Road, one of the key locales featured in the series, has become a popular destination in Shanghai after the series aired.
 Tai Sheng Yuan Restaurant, the real-life inspiration for the fictional eatery Zhi Zhen Yuan that main character Ah Bao frequented, became a popular photo-taking spot.
 The Cathay Theater and Peace Hotel also attracted many travellers.
 In addition, some Shanghainese cuisine dishes showcased in the show were highly sought after by the public.